Irish Water Spaniel: Appearance

 The Irish Water Spaniel is a sturdy, cobby dog native to Ireland.
-The coat, consisting of dense curls, sheds very little. (see Moult) The colour is liver/puce and has a very definite purple hue unlike the colour of any other known breed.
-The non-shedding characteristic of the coat means that people usually allergic to dogs might have less of an allergic reaction to Irish Water Spaniels (see hypoallergenic).
+The coat, consisting of dense curls, sheds very little.
+A topknot of long, loose curls grows downward from the crown of the head and often covers the eyes, with a "beard" growing at the back of the throat often being accompanied by "sideburns".
+The coat colour is a liver-puce to chocolate-brown hue, with a distinct "purple" undertone, not seen in many other breeds.
+The minimal coat shedding does not mean Irish Water Spaniels are necessarily "hypoallergenic", although people who may be allergic to dogs could potentially experience less of a reaction to them.

-IWS have several distinguishing characteristics which place them among the more recognizable of all breeds: The topknot of long, loose curls growing down from the head which often covers the eyes; a "beard" growing at the back of the throat often accompanied by "sideburns"; and a curled, liver ("puce")-coloured coat.
-The most distinguishing characteristic of these dogs is the smooth "rat tail", completely free of long coat except at the base where it is covered for 2–3 inches with curls.
-The face is entirely smooth-coated and, unlike the poodle, should require little or no trimming to stay that way.
-An IWS is ruggedly built with webbed feet to aid in its powerful swimming.
-Altogether, the IWS presents a picture of a smart, upstanding, strongly built but not leggy dog, combining great intelligence and rugged endurance with a bold, dashing eagerness of temperament.
+In addition to their coat, the Irish Water Spaniel has several other distinguishing characteristics which places it amongst the more unique breeds, among these the most distinguishing being the smooth "rat tail", completely free of long hairs (except at the base, where it is covered for 2–3 inches with curls).
+The face is entirely smooth and, unlike the poodle, should require little or no trimming to stay that way.
+An Irish Water Spaniel is ruggedly built and, given its name, is bred for the water.
+The breed has naturally webbed feet which aid in its powerful swimming skills.
+Altogether, the Irish Water Spaniel presents a picture of a smart, upstanding, strongly-built (but not leggy) dog, combining great intelligence and rugged endurance with a bold, dashing eagerness of temperament.

 They are the largest of the Spaniel group.
 Dogs range in height from 22 to 24 inches (56–61 cm), and weigh 55 to 65 pounds (25–30 kg).
-As their name would imply these dogs love water.

 Temperament

-Like most dogs of the American Kennel Club Sporting group, the Irish Water Spaniel is essentially an active, willing and energetic companion.
-Because it has been bred from stock used to fetch game and return it to hand without a fuss, it has the natural instinct of wanting to please.
-Its keen sense of working as a team makes it a relatively easy dog to train and discipline.
-Because of its great intelligence and quizzical nature, it has the reputation of being the clown of the spaniel family and will do ordinary things in extraordinary ways to achieve that which is asked of it.
-Some individual dogs can be very wary of strangers and not every IWS can be trusted to get along with other pets.
+As with most breeds classed within the American Kennel Club's Sporting group, such as the various other spaniels, retrievers, setters, and pointers, the Irish Water Spaniel is, essentially, an active, willing and energetic companion.
+Similarly to its fellow sporting breeds, it has been bred from stock used to fetch game and return it undamaged, thus it maintains the natural instincts of loyalty and of wanting to please.
+The Water Spaniel has a keen sense of being a "team-player", which makes it a relatively easy breed to train and discipline from a young age.
+Because of its great intelligence and "quizzical" nature, it has the reputation of being the "clown" of the spaniels, and will often do ordinary things in extraordinary ways.
+Some individual dogs may be very wary of strangers, if not properly socialised early in life; likewise, not every Irish Water Spaniel can be trusted to get along with cats or small pets, including smaller dogs.
 Early socialisation and training is a must.